 You should provide a minimum of 3 sentences per question.
 Some questions may require a list with explanation.

 Will I be turning in my assignment questions?

 You will be utilizing your answers to the questions during the Common Reading Discussion.
 It is also possible that you may be asked to turn in your responses to your discussion leader or FYE instructor.

-The Common Reading Program is currently seeking 200 faculty, staff and alumni to facilitate book discussions during Destination Kent State: Welcome Weekend.
-The Common Reading Program will involve a one hour discussion on Friday, August 23, 2013 from 2:00pm-3:00pm.
+The Common Reading Program is regularly seeks 200 faculty, staff and alumni to facilitate book discussions during Destination Kent State: Welcome Weekend.
+The Common Reading Program will involve a one hour discussion on Friday, August 22, 2014 from 2:00pm-3:00pm.
 Prior to the actual discussion, discussion leaders will be provided with a copy of the book, a training session, and discussion materials.
 There will be several training sessions that will be held throughout the summer for new and returning discussion leaders.

 Faculty, staff and alumni interested in serving as discussion leaders can sign up by clicking the button above.
 The sign-up deadline is Friday, August 1st, 2014.

 Students must submit his or her own work for the assignment.
 According to the University Cheating and Plagiarism Policy: Students enrolled in the university, at all its campuses, are to perform their academic work according to standards set by faculty members, departments, schools and colleges of the university.
 When quoting or paraphrasing, a citation should be provided.
 Please consult the policy for cheating and plagiarism for reference: